 Options Analysis against the objective and criteria Option 1 - Amend the transfer rules to prevent transfers of tax to previous periods that exceed the amount of debt or amount in dispute in that period.
 Amend the transfer and UOMI rules as they relate to GST to ensure the law achieves the policy intent.
+Meets the main objective.
+Fairness & equity: ✓✓ Compliance and administration: ✓× Sustainability: ✓✓ Overall comment: Significant improvement on status quo.
 Option 2 - Configure START to correctly apply the current law.
 Amend the transfer and UOMI rules as they relate to GST to ensure the law achieves the policy intent.
 Partially meets the main objective.
-Fairness & equity: Compliance and administration: Sustainability: Overall comment: Improvement on status quo.
+Fairness & equity: $\checkmark \times$ Compliance and administration: $\checkmark \times$ Sustainability: $\checkmark \times$ Overall comment: Improvement on status quo.